 Where to Buy Mongolian-Language Books in Hohhot

 As is widely known, ethnic Chinese (Han) now heavily outnumber Mongols in Inner Mongolia.
 This Han predominance is glaringly obvious in the cities, where the language heard spoken in the streets is overwhelmingly Chinese.

 A similar situation holds for bookshops.
 While Chinese-language bookstores are quite common throughout the provincial capital of Hohhot (呼和浩特 hūhéhàotè in Chinese, Хөххот khökh khot in Mongolian Cyrillic script), finding Mongolian-language bookshops requires a bit of asking around.

-Just in case there is someone out there who is interested in Mongolian-language books, I've put together a rough guide to the main Mongolian-language bookshops that I managed to find in the city over two visits.
+Just in case there is someone out there who is interested in Mongolian-language books, I've put together a rough guide to the main Mongolian-language bookshops that I managed to find in the city over several visits.
 (Note: Mongolian books in Inner Mongolia are almost exclusively in the traditional Uighur script.
 The Cyrillic script of Mongolia itself is found only in imported books -- which can actually be found in some of the bookshops listed).

 There are four main places where Mongolian-language books can be found: two shops in the middle of the city, one somewhat to the east, and a group of bookshops near the University of Inner Mongolia.
-The map below shows the rough location of the three.
+The map below shows the rough location of the four.

 |1.
 Xinhua Bookstore||2.
 Book and Audio Plaza||3.
 Cultural Plaza||4.
 Educational Press|